Meaning of the name

 the

-of the beginning from Matsumura Rohai and very dynamic.
+Rohai and is very dynamic.

 Meaning of the name